arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 ### Compilation Summary

-Compilation of `CoMD` includes MPI and appears to work equally well on the x86 HPC and ARM-based HPC.
+Compilation of `CoMD` using MPI and appears to work equally well on the x86 HPC and ARM-based HPC.
 There were no surprises related to porting it to ARM and getting the code to correctly work with `spack`.

 OpenMP builds of `CoMD` require `-mpi +openmp` and need the diff given in the intro.
+These builds were previously broken due to two different issues; however, when the PR merges the code will work as expected.

 ### Performance Summary